logicly-au/docs.omsss.online/doc/overview.rst

    measure.

-It is important to note that privacy protection and consent requirements applying to all data collected apply to outcome measures collected through OMSSS.
+It is important to note that privacy protection and consent requirements applying to all data collected apply to measures collected through OMSSS.
 In many instances, it will not be possible to have discussed the consent process with clients prior to their first appointment.
 In these instances, the consent flag on the client's record in the PMHC MDS should be recorded as 'No' and changed to 'Yes' after consent